Public Worship: These Times

 - We know the sun will stand still for us if we need it to.

-- We know the walls of the city before us will eventually fall if we keep marching around it and if we blow our trumpets on His cue.
+- We know the walls of the city before us will eventually fall if we keep marching around it–a sort of circular stillness–and if we blow our trumpets on His cue.

 - We know that any river before will have to roll back, and any sea in our God-directed path must split open before us.